johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

-# Version 134.0.3124.51 (iOS): March 10, 2025
+## Version 134.0.3124.51 (iOS): March 10, 2025

-Fixed various bugs and performance issues, general updates, new policies, and enhancements.
+Fixed various bugs and performance issues, general updates, and enhancements.

 ### General updates